elbarroca/Git-AI-Poem-Agent/readme.md

 - **Git Integration**: Handles commits and pushes automatically
 - **Error Handling**: Keeps it pushing even when things get weird

+## ✨ Personalization Guidelines

+Want to make it truly yours?
+Here’s how:

+### 1️⃣ Choose Your Themes
+- Update the **themes** list in `PoemAutomation.py` to include topics that matter to you—whether it’s inspiration, humor, or something niche.

+### 2️⃣ Customize Your Prompts
+- Edit the **prompt templates** in `PoemAutomation.py` to craft the type of poems you want (e.g., motivational, funny, or even in Gen-Z lingo).

+### 3️⃣ Adapt for Local Logs
+- Modify the settings in `config.py` to log poems locally instead of committing to GitHub.

+### 4️⃣ Set Environment Variables
+- Use `.tmv` files to securely set your Cohere API key and other sensitive configurations.

 ## 🚀 Get This Party Started

 ### Prerequisites